 The current R&D activities have access to two advanced processes.
-The TowerJazz 0.18 $\mu$ m quadruple-well process enables the full CMOS pixel circuit, while LAPIS 0.2 $\mu$ m double-SOI process has properly solved the crosstalk between sensor and digital part, and improved TID tolerance significantly.
+The TowerJazz 0.18 μ m quadruple-well process enables the full CMOS pixel circuit, while LAPIS 0.2 μ m double-SOI process has properly solved the crosstalk between sensor and digital part, and improved TID tolerance significantly.

 In order to exploit the potential of these new developments, two design teams have started chip designs using HR CMOS and SOI technologies respectively.
 Two designs have been submitted to the TowerJazz foundry.
 The first one uses simple three transistor (3T) analog amplification circuit to carry out the optimization of sensing diode and evaluate the influence of radiation damage [22].
 The second one implements a well-proved rolling shutter readout as well as an innovative data-driven readout [23, 24].
 Another two designs that adopt the SOI technology have also been submitted [25].
-With the amplifier and discriminator integrated into each pixel, the pixel size has been shrunk to $16\mu$ m pitch.
-The chip has been thinned to 75 $\mu$ m successfully and an infrared laser test has shown that 2.8 $\mu$ m is achievable with that pitch [16].
-All the designs for current R&D are in line with the same principle of in-pixel discrimination even though each one has its own implementation.
-An in-pixel discriminator can reduce analog current therefore lead to reduced power consumption.
+With the amplifier and discriminator integrated into each pixel, the pixel size has been shrunk to 16μ m pitch.
+The chip has been thinned to 75 μ m successfully and an infrared laser test has shown that 2.8 μ m is achievable with that pitch [16].
+All the designs for current R&D are in line with the same principle of in-pixel discriminator can reduce analog current therefore lead to reduced power consumption.